Ziyanlu16/BoSAM/readme.md

 ### Training / Fine-tuning
 (we recommend fine-tuning with SAM-Med3D pre-trained weights from [link](https://github.com))

-To train the SAM-Med3D model on your own data, follow these steps:
+To train the BoSAM model on your own data, follow these steps:

 #### 0. **(Recommend) Prepare the Pre-trained Weights**